 Above all, the focus of these efforts has to been to build viable institutions capable of engaging with the complexities of life across the so-called "majority world."
 My work deals with a multiplicity of propositions and capacities for relationships that remain untapped in popular districts across urban Asia and Africa, even though they are deployed everyday.
 This is not a matter of celebrating the informal; it is not a matter of the subaltern getting their due.
 This is discovering the incipient formation of new cities and urban regions in the intricate relational meshes of how things get done, a city and region that are more inclusive and which maximize the resourcefulness of their inhabitants, that suggest new ways for institutions to concretely connect with their constituents, and for the practices of residents to inform the operations of those very institutions.
 Currently I am looking at ways in which youth in different cities imagine their future urban lives and the practices they put to work in dealing with increasing uncertainty and the simultaneous openings and closures of spaces of maneuver.

 In Jakarta and Phnom Penh, I have been training a new generation of young urban researchers, paying particular attention to low income community residents attempting to make their political organizations better able to address the spatial redevelopments that further marginalize their possibilities of livelihood.

 In Jakarta I work with residents in three large central city districts to examine changing forms of collective life..
 The objective is to explore how long-term complementarities and collaboration can be renovated and built upon in face of urban policies and political agendas that threaten to spatially and socially disentangle them.
-In the process, we have stretched the boundaries concerning what works, what is viable and sustainable; which in turn provides different kinds of urban actors a more resilient platform to assess what is possible.

 Links of Affiliations: